 Alcohol produces a surge of dopamine and over-stimulates the brain’s basal ganglia, responsible for controlling our reward system.
-With alcohol abuse, the nerves in this area reduce their sensitivity to dopamine, which eventually develops someone’s tolerance for alcohol.
+With alcohol abuse, the nerves in this area reduce their sensitivity to dopamine, eventually developing someone’s tolerance for alcohol.
 Ultimately, drinkers consume more substantial amounts of alcohol, hoping to feel the same euphoria they once did.

 Poorer Quality of Life

-The same dopamine neurotransmitters that manage pleasure are also responsible for eating food, engaging in social interaction, and having sex.
+The dopamine neurotransmitters that manage pleasure are also responsible for eating food, engaging in social interaction, and having sex.
 When our reward system suffers from substance abuse, it often results in people experiencing less and less enjoyment from other areas of their lives when they’re not under the influence.

 Painful Withdrawal Symptoms & Dangerous Health Effects